Skip to main content

 Non-Linear Attacks:

-• Adaptive strategies in real-time
+• Adaptive strategies based on victim responses

-• Complex interdependent activities
+• Complex campaigns with interdependent steps

 What Changes